KDE/documentation-docs-labplot-org/source/tutorials/live_data/tutorials_live_data_server_monitoring_via_tcp.rst

 In the example above, the current values for CPU utilization, CPU frequency, memory utilization and the average load for the last 1, 5 and 15 minutes are determined and transmitted to the connected client at one-second intervals.

-After the script was started on the server, we proceed with the creation of a Live Data Source object in LabPlot running on the local computer and connect it to the TCP socket that has been opened on the server side:
+Once the script is running on the server, we proceed with the creation of a Live Data Source object in LabPlot running on the local computer and connect it to the TCP socket that has been opened on the server side:

 .. figure:: images/tutorials_live_data_server_monitoring_via_tcp_import_settings.png
     :alt:
     :align: center
     :width: 400px

-We activated the "Create Timestamp" option to obtain the timestamp for each read message.
-This will allow us to use the timestamp on the x-axis later.
-We also specified the column names to clarify the meaning of the data columns, no need to provide a custom name for the automatically generated column "Timestamp".
+We activate the "Create Timestamp" option to obtain the timestamp for each read message.
+This allows us to use the timestamp on the x-axis later.
+We also specify the column names to clarify the meaning of the data columns.
+There is no need to provide a custom name for the automatically generated column "Timestamp".

 New data is read at 1,000 milliseconds intervals.
 Depending on the requirements, this can be adjusted to a higher or lower value, as well as the time interval to send new data on the server side.